aaronshaver/gpt-personas-microblog-simulator/README.md

 characters chat with each other on a Twitter-like microblog.
 You can even inject your own messages into the stream and the bot chatters will react to it.

-This project also served as pratice for me as I prepared for software engineer interview loops.
+This project also served as practice for me as I prepared for software engineer interview loops.
 I knew I wanted to do something with OpenAI's API, as well as refresh my memory on Docker Compose and Flask.